MyHomeMyData/ioBroker.e3oncan/README.md

 **Preconditions:**
 * You have a (USB to) CAN bus adapter connected to external CAN bus of Viessmann E3 device
+* Currently only Linux based systems are supported.
-* CAN adapter is up and visible in system, e.g. as "can0" (use ifconfig to check)
+* CAN adapter is up and visible in system, e.g. as "can0" (use ifconfig to check).
 * Refer to open3e project for further details
 * **Make sure, open3e is not running during initial setup!** This could cause communication errors in both applications.